 - Customs Valuation

-Content includes a guide to customs valuation, commentary on the WTO Agreement on Customs Valuation, decisions taken by the WCO Committee on Customs Valuation, and more.
+Content includes a guide to customs valuation and transfer pricing, commentary on the WTO Agreement on Customs Valuation, decisions taken by the WCO Committee on Customs Valuation, and more.

 - Harmonized System of Classification

-Access the 2017 edition of the HS Nomenclature (in force from January 1, 2017); classification decisions made by the WCO's HS Committee; and more.
+Access the 2017 edition of the HS Nomenclature (in force from January 1, 2017), as well as prior editions; recommendations related to the HS system made by the WCO's HS Committee; and more.

 - Rules of Origin